101arrowz/gd.js/README.md

 # gd.js
-A Geometry Dash API for Node.js and the browser
+A tiny, fast, beautiful Geometry Dash API for Node.js and the browser

 Installation
 ---